joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 * Where the MSPDI file contains a Subproject, only the Subproject File attribute will be populated, the Subproject GUID add Subproject Tasks Unique ID Offset will not be available.
+* If an MSPDI file has been saved in Microsoft Project from an MPP file which contains Subprojects, and those Subprojects were expanded at the point the file was exported, the MSPDI file will actually contain the data for the Subproject as well as the main project.
+MPXJ will automatically read this data, which you can access using the `getSubprojectObject` method on the task, or you can call the `expandSubproject` or `expandSubprojects` methods documented in the previous sections to show the tasks contained in the Subproject as part of the main project.
 * Where the original MPP file contained an external task predecessor, the equivalent MSPDI file will not contain a placeholder task for the predecessor.
   MPXJ will generate one for you, but this will contain none of the attributes